rlerdorf/OCSanity/README.md

 ## Installation

-`composer install` then run `./ocs -m -r rules/amd055.lst Sample.plist` to test it from the command line.
+`composer install` then run `vendor/bin/phpunit` to run the tests.

+`./ocs -m -r rules/amd055.lst Sample.plist` to run a rule against a plist file on the command line with output in markdown format.

 For a web install, point set your docroot to the htdocs directory and make sure you have PHP 7.x enabled.